Naval Hydrographic and Oceanographic Service: Aims

 SHOM is made up of oceanographic and hydrographic groups, as well as a school, and employs 500 naval and civil personnel.
-Its fleets consists of 5 boats: the Beautemps-Beaupré, the Borda, the La Pérouse, the Laplace and the Pourquoi-Pas ?.
+Its fleet, which is placed at its disposal by the French navy, consists of 5 boats: the Beautemps-Beaupré, the Borda, the La Pérouse, the Laplace and the Pourquoi-Pas ?.
 SHOM works in cooperation with many other national organisations, including IFREMER (with whom it shares the Pourquoi-Pas ?), Météo-France, the CNRS, the University of Western Brittany and the IGN.

 It participates in international hydrographic projects and programmes co-ordinated by the International Hydrographic Organization, of which France is a member.